Part of the Check 'n Go chain · locations

 • No credit score requirement—accepts bad or no credit applicants

-• Minimal documentation required (valid ID, proof of income, active checking account)
+• limited-documentation claims to verify (valid ID, proof of income, active checking account)

 • Convenient physical location with extended hours (open until 6pm weekdays, 2pm Saturday)